Skip to content

 How You Study

-In the third year, students study topics such as machine learning, big data, and parallel programming.
-Additionally, students can choose a number of optional areas of study that are of specific interest, such as autonomous mobile robotics, logic and computation, cross-platform development, or cyber security.
-Third-year students will also have the opportunity to undertake a substantial individual project on a topic of interest under the supervision of an expert in the field.
+In the third year, you're able to explore core topics such as machine learning, mobile application development, and parallel programming.
+You can also choose from optional areas of study that are of specific interest, such as autonomous mobile robotics, graphics, image processing, and cyber security.
+There is also an opportunity to undertake a substantial individual project on a topic of interest under the supervision of an expert in the field.

 How You Study

-In the third year, students study topics such as machine learning, big data, and parallel programming.
-Additionally, students can choose a number of optional areas of study that are of specific interest, such as autonomous mobile robotics, logic and computation, cross-platform development, or cyber security.
-Third-year students will also have the opportunity to undertake a substantial individual project on a topic of interest under the supervision of an expert in the field.
+In the third year, you're able to explore core topics such as machine learning, mobile application development, and parallel programming.
+You can also choose from optional areas of study that are of specific interest, such as autonomous mobile robotics, graphics, image processing, and cyber security.
+There is also an opportunity to undertake a substantial individual project on a topic of interest under the supervision of an expert in the field.

 Modules